Rubusch/linux-c/README.md

 ![Hardware](./pics/screenshot01.jpg)

 Use the code snippets at your own risk.
 No guarantees!

-Find here demos and code snippets I did and found, assembled, fixed, modified, adjusted from literature, reimplemented by the idea or found.
-I tried to provide references and resources to the best of my knowledge.
+Find here my demos, code snippets, assembled, fixed, modified, adjusted or extended examples from literature, reimplemented by the idea or simply found sources.
+I tried to provide documentation and references to the best of my knowledge.
 Many of the examples come with a README.md.
 Some require additional hardware.

-**My reference platform is the RPi 3b** 64-bit.
-In some cases x86 (64-bit), Raspberry pi 4 or 5.
+**Reference platform is the RPi 3b** 64-bit.
+In some cases x86 (64-bit).
 For the usb demos I use a PIC32 board as a counterpart.

 _Let us be thankful we have commerce.
 Buy more.
 Buy more now.
 Buy.
 And be happy._